 - Instant Digital Download

 Some photographers enjoy portraiture, capturing the essence of a person; others enjoy capturing a fast moment in a football game, or a delicate moment of a newly wed couple.

 Tilt-shift photography (or “miniature faking”) is a photographic genre that seems to have been gaining popularity in the last few years.
 Essentially, it’s taking a photograph of a real-world scene and making it look like a miniature scene, such as you’d find in a model railroader’s setup.
 Highly detailed miniatures have always fascinated me, so tilt shift photography was a natural draw.
 The White House?
 Shrink it.
 Piccadilly Circus?
 Make it Lilliput Lane.
 What’s not to love?

 Tilt-shift effects are done either optically, via a special (and expensive) lens, or more usually, in Photoshop.
 The procedure in Photoshop is not complicated; it can be accomplished in as little as one minute by those with experience.
 You don’t even need to have Photoshop to make a tilt-shift photo; tiltshiftmaker.com has a free service for you, using your own photo.
 And of course, there’s a couple of iPhone apps for that.

 Like anything in photography, it can be done, but can it be done well?
 That’s the question.
 Not just any photo can be used; and once a candidate photo is considered, the tilt shift post processing procedure must be done right as well.

-At tiltshiftable.com, I’ve got a post up about what constitutes a good candidate photo for a tilt shift treatment:
+At tiltshiftable.com (site no longer live), I’ve got a post up about what constitutes a good candidate photo for a tilt shift treatment:

-Patrick Ashley is the author is the founder and chief blogger of tiltshiftable.com, a blog dedicated to informing and teaching others about the technique of photographic tilt shift.
+Patrick Ashley is the author is the founder and chief blogger of tiltshiftable.com (update: site no longer live), a blog dedicated to informing and teaching others about the technique of photographic tilt shift.